wilsonality/f25-team2/doc/spartanslistSRS.md

 * The Seller is a user who lists products or services for sale on Spartan's List.
 They should use the website for the purpose of advertising and monetary gain.

 ### 2.4 Assumptions and Dependencies
-* We will be using an external API: (https://www.abstractapi.com/api/phone-validation-api)
 * The user interface should look similar for all pages
 * Shoppers and Sellers have separate profiles
 * Spartan's List expects some technical prowess from our users.
 We expect all users to have familiarity with only a web-browser and common social media platforms, such as Facebook, Reddit, and X (formerly known as Twitter).